Bisby History, Family Crest & Coats of Arms

 Early Origins of the Bisby family

-.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.
+In 1330, the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.

 Early History of the Bisby family

 This web page shows only a small excerpt of our Bisby research.
-Another 261 words (19 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Bisby History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644 and 1695 are included under the topic Early Bisby History in all our PDF Extended History products and printed products wherever possible.

 Bisby Spelling Variations